YoungjaeKim/OpenCVSharpWebDemo/README.md

 The Post-build event makes copy opencv-related dll files into `\bin` directory in order to fix `TypeInitializationException`.
 As such, if you want to deploy it to Azure or other remote host, you have to make a command to copy all files in `\bin\dll\x86` to `\bin`.

+# Fix failed copy command during build
+- If you faced error 'dll used by other process' during Post-build event, just kill `iisexpress.exe` process in task manager.

 # Additional Information
 - OpenCVSharp nuget: https://www.nuget.org/packages/OpenCvSharp-AnyCPU/
 - Version used: 2.4.10.20150820